IETF-Hackathon/pqc-certificates/docs/pqc_hackathon_results_certs_r3.md

 In all tables below, Rows are producers.
 Columns are parsers.

-# Submitted Algorithms
+# Algorithms Tested

-To be in this table, an algorithm must have been submitted and tested by at least one other implementation.
+To be in this table, an algorithm must have a test result in one of the tables below (pass or fail).
+Algorithms for which we have artifacts but no test results are not shown.

 |-|Dilithium2|Dilithium3|Dilithium5|kyber512|kyber768|kyber1024|~~Falcon-512~~|~~Falcon-1024~~|Falcon-512|Falcon-1024|sphincsshake128fsimple|sphincsshake192fsimple|sphincsshake256fsimple|id-Dilithium3-RSA-PKCS15-SHA256|id-Dilithium3-RSA-PSS-SHA256|id-Dilithium3-ECDSA-P256-SHA256|id-Dilithium3-ECDSA-brainpoolP256r1-SHA256|id-Dilithium5-ECDSA-P384-SHA384|id-Dilithium5-ECDSA-brainpoolP384r1-SHA384|~~id-Falcon512-ECDSA-P256-SHA256~~|~~id-Falcon512-ECDSA-brainpoolP256r1-SHA256~~|chameleon-base|chameleon-delta|chameleon-extracted-delta|hybrid-catalyst|
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |